leightonwilliams46-prog/fitbit-data-analysis-project/README.md

 ## ▶️ How to Reproduce the Analysis

-Clone the repository
+Clone the repository.
-Place all CSV files into the /data directory
+Place all CSV files into the /data directory.
-Open the Jupyter Notebook (recommended path /notebooks/fitbit-analysis.ipynb) Run the cells sequentially to reproduce cleaning, merging, visuals and insights Modify the analysis to explore additional behavioural patterns
+Open the Jupyter Notebook (recommended path /notebooks/fitbit-analysis.ipynb).
+Run the cells sequentially to reproduce cleaning, merging, visuals and insights.
+Modify the analysis to explore additional behavioural patterns.

 ## ✅ Recommendations for Further Improvement